 Me standing in North Korea with a ROC soldier in Pamnojon.DMZ

-My friend Billy in the US Army posing with Secretary of State Cohen
+My childhood friend Billy in the US Army posing with Secretary of State Cohen

-One of my favorite memories as a teacher was delivering presents to my students as Santa Clauss.
-Christmas isn’t commonly celebrated in South Korea, but my English school wanted to promote it as part of the English learning western experience to the kids.
-Whatever the reason, I dressed up in a tacky beard and red suit and delivered presents to the kids and they loved it.
+One of my favorite memories as a teacher was delivering presents to my students dressed as Santa Claus.
+Although Christmas isn’t widely celebrated in South Korea, my English school embraced it as part of a Western cultural and language experience.
+I donned a playful red suit with a tacky beard and brought joy to the kids with my gift-giving, an event they absolutely loved.

 Me as Santa